Maxie Jones: Casting

+Storms resumed filming in January 2026, with scenes concerning Maxie's return airing from February 12 to March 13 of the same year.
+In June 2026, Storms took to social media and shared that due to ongoing personal decisions, she did not feel comfortable returning to Los Angeles to continue filming in the role.
+As a result, Maxie was written out of the serial during the July 23 episode.

 Storylines

 1990–2005

 Mariah Maximilliana Jones is born on Halloween night in 1990 and named after her maternal great-grandparents Maximilian and Mariah Ramirez.
 Her Godparents are named as Sean Donely (John Reilly) and Anna Devane (Finola Hughes) at her Christening.
 In 1994, she suffers from Kawasaki disease and requires a heart transplant.
 Meanwhile, her cousin B.J.
 Jones (Brighton Hertford) is in a car accident, leaving her brain-dead.
 Test results prove B.J.'s heart to be a match for Maxie.
 B.J.'s parents, Bobbie (Jacklyn Zeman) and Tony Jones (Brad Maule), agree to take B.J. off life support and donate her heart to Maxie.
 During this time, Maxie's sister Georgie is conceived, but their father Frisco Jones (Jack Wagner) leaves town again soon after.

 Maxie's first crush is on Lucky Spencer (Jonathan Jackson).
 In 2003, she dates her new crush, Kyle Ratcliffe (Andrew St. John).
 Kyle coerces Maxie to steal pills from the hospital.
 While she loses her virginity to him, he tapes them having sex and later posts the video on the internet.
 Maxie is furious when she finds out, but later forgives Kyle.
 Later on, Maxie plans to sleep with her adoptive cousin Lucas Jones (Ryan Carnes) to prevent her sister Georgie (Lindze Letherman) from sleeping with him.
 Maxie also flirts with Zander Smith (Chad Brannon) and helps him avoid the law.
 She briefly has a crush on Nikolas Cassadine (Tyler Christopher).

 In 2005, Maxie (Storms) faces complications with her heart transplant.
 While in the hospital, Maxie meets Jesse Beaudry (Matt Marraccini), who claims to be an undercover cop blamed for a murder he didn't commit.
 Maxie helps Jesse and they go on the run.
 By the time they arrive home, they have fallen in love with each other, much to Mac's dismay.